|Sigil||Three silver fish, one above the other; the Silver Fish.|

 Unless stated otherwise, all information herein is taken from The Wheel of Time Roleplaying Game, Chapter 12.

 Like all of the Borderlands, Saldaea became a nation near the beginning of the War of the Hundred Years.
-The governors of the five northern provinces met; the outcome of this meeting was an agreement to form five stable nations.
-The purpose of these nations was to defend the rest of the continent against the Blight, and therefore protecting the peace of the land.
-The first king of Saldaea was Rylen t'Boriden Rashad
+Concerned about the ongoing war, the governors of the five northern provinces held a meeting; the outcome of this meeting was an agreement to form five independent nations.
+Because the purpose of these nations was to work together against the Blight and to protect themselves against the fighting in the southlands, for the most part Saldaea did not take part in the war outside of self-defense.
+The first king of Saldaea was Rylen t'Boriden Rashad.

 - Bodies of Water